 Website: You are on it :)

-My latest business - online community and coaching programs for aspiring and established bodyguards and security.
+My latest business - online community and coaching programs for aspiring and established bodyguards.

-This business is based on Better Bodyguards but has been expanded to include not only a partner but also coaching for security people.
+This business is based on Better Bodyguards but has been fully converted to an online coaching business.